Crio-Bytes/Web/OAuth/readme.md

 ```
 And just like profile.getName, we can even get other scope values!

-## Step -6: Signing out

-So, how do we sign out a user?
+And, how do we sign out a user?

 ```
     var auth2 = gapi.auth2.getAuthInstance();